W1lly-Wonka/Prediction-Final-Project/README.md

 The target was imbalance.
 There are 2 ways of technique was used to balance the target:

 1. Setting the parameter "(class_weight='balanced')" for models which have it and their "random_state" parameter respectively.
-2. Using SMOTE oversampling method and setting the "random_state" parameter for models that don't have "class_weight" parameter
+2. Using SMOTE oversampling method and setting the "random_state" parameter for models that don't have "class_weight" parameter.

 ### Features Selection